ibm-cloud-docs/vmwaresolutions/vcenter/vc_vsphere_70_upgrade.md

    The Windows VM is used as a jump server into the vCenter Server instance for the upgrade that downloads the binary files from https://my.vmware.com.
 Do not place this VM on the vCenter Server instance that is being upgraded.

 Complete the following steps to download files to your jump server:
-1. From the VMware Portal, download the following product files onto your jump server:
+1. From the VMware portal, download the following product files onto your jump server:
    * For VMware vCenter Server Appliance, ``VMware-VCSA-all-7.0.1-17327517.iso``.
    * For ESXi 7, ``VMware-ESXi-7.0U1c-17325551-depot.zip``.
    * For Hypervisor, ``VMware-VMvisor-Installer-7.0U1c-17325551.x86_64.iso``.